KOTORCommunityPatches/K1_Community_Patch/README.md

 * There are missing lightmaps in the entrance of the Taris Upper City cantina: [Taris Upper City Cantina Entrance Wall Panel Fix 1.0](https://deadlystream.com/files/file/1345-taris-upper-city-cantina-entrance-wall-panel-fix)
 * Two Sith are standing too close in the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
 * Your party can be seen in the background of the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
+* A couple of selection icons for security terminals in the Taris Sith Base are positioned too low [ISSUE #58](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/58)
 * A droid in the Taris sewers had a vocabulator fault (Reported by ebmar) [ISSUE #15](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/15)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar) [ISSUE #35](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/35)
 * A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar) [ISSUE #36](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/36)